qouteall/qouteall-blog/blog/2025/Traps to Developers.md

   - Alignment can cause padding in struct that waste space.
   - Some SIMD instructions only work with aligned data.
 For example, AVX instructions usually require 32-byte alignment.
 - Global variable initialization runs before `main`.
 [Static Initialization Order Fiasco](https://en.cppreference.com/w/cpp/language/siof.html).
+- Start from C++ 11, destructors, copy constructors and move constructors have `noexcept` by default.
+If exception is thrown out of a `noexcept` function, whole process will crash.

 [^start_object_lifetime]: Directly treating existing binary data as struct is undefined behavior because the object lifetime hasn't started.
 But using `memcpy` to initialize a struct is fine.